risc0/risc0/website/api/zkvm/host-code-101.md

 ## Happy Building!

 Hopefully, this guide and the [zkVM Quick Start][quickstart] page will be sufficient for you to build your first [zkVM application][zkVM]!

 If you run into problems, don't be a stranger!
 You can file an issue on [these docs] or the [examples], and we're happy to answer questions on [Discord].

-[Bonsai]: ../../bonsai/bonsai-overview.md
+[Bonsai]: ../bonsai/bonsai-overview.md
 [Discord]: https://discord.gg/risczero
-[examples]: ../examples.md
+[examples]: ./examples.md
 [execute]: /terminology#execute
 [executor]: /terminology#executor
 [executor-env]: https://docs.rs/risc0-zkvm/*/risc0_zkvm/struct.ExecutorEnv.html
+[from-rust-to-receipt]: /diagrams/from-rust-to-receipt.png
 [guest]: /terminology#guest
 [guest program]: /terminology#guest-program
 [host]: /terminology#host